nsupdate-info/nsupdate.info/docs/user.rst

 At some places, we show your current IP address(es).
 Depending on the type of your internet connection, this can be IP v4 or v6 or both (dual stack).

+At some places, we additionally show the result of a reverse DNS lookup ("rDNS") for your IP address(es).
+If nothing shows up for an IP, the IP does not have a reverse DNS record.

 We always show you the IP addresses where your requests come from.
 Under some circumstances, these might not be what you expect (e.g. presence or non-presence of NAT gateways, proxies, etc.).